 There are many options to choose from for extended coverage, so we’ve sifted through the market and picked out a few of the best third-party extended car warranty providers.
 These are companies that performed well in areas like cost, reputation, and customer service.

-Compare top BMW extended warranty options above to help lower your out-of-pocket vehicle ownership costs.
+Compare the top BMW extended warranty options to help lower your out-of-pocket vehicle ownership costs.

 BMW Ultimate Care Plan Coverage

 BMW Ultimate Care is a free maintenance program only available to the original owner.
 Model years 2015-2016 came with 4 years or 50,000 miles of the BMW maintenance plan, while models from the year 2017 and later come with 3 years or 36,000 miles.
 Ultimate Care covers the following items:

 - Engine oil

 - Cabin microfilter

 - Spark plugs